Tyler314/Math_Programs/README.md

 # Math_Programs
 Collection of mathematical related programs.
-Just written for fun, nothing overly exciting.
+Most were written when I was young and naive; just for fun.